JeffersonLab/INDRA_Stream_Test/README.md

 ./stream_test_source -b 4000000
 ```

 It is possible for data dependent artifacts that would skew test results.
-Examples are hardware or drivers giving special treatment long sequences of the same valueor suppressing trailing zeros.
+Examples are hardware or drivers giving special treatment long sequences of the same value or suppressing trailing zeros.
 To mitigate this the test client defaults to sending a buffer filled with random numbers.

 The user can use the -f <name> option to provide the path to a data file from which the buffer will be filled.